-The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements and in preparing the opening IFRS statement of financial position at 1 January 2012 for the purposes of the transition to IFRSs, unless otherwise indicated.
-The accounting policies have been applied consistently by Group entities.
+The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements.
+The Parent has prepared the consolidated financial statements using uniform accounting policies for like transactions and other events in similar circumstances for all Group entities.